qlab-utwente/Quantum-Dice-by-UTwente/Arduino/QuantumDice/README.md

 #### Step 2: Enter Download Mode

-You can skip this step first.
-If step 4 fails, repeat the procedure from step 2

 For the first upload, manually put the ESP32-S3 into download mode.
 See attached image for the locations of the **BOOT** and **RESET** button.
 ![alt text](../../images/bootAndReset.png)